TREE PLANTING PROGRAMME - 2022/2023

 Areas targeted for new tree planting are those where trees have been removed or where there is an identified need to increase the overall tree cover.
 Requests from Council members, residents groups, other interest groups and individuals for new trees in their streets or areas have also been taken into consideration within the planting programme.

 The principle of planting the ‘right tree in the right place’ applies for all new and replacement tree planting.
 Trees have been selected for their appropriateness of scale and proportion to their surroundings and the aesthetic contribution they make to that environment.
 Potential sites for tree planting have been inspected to assess their suitability for new trees, considering factors such as services, sight lines, warning signs and traffic signals, distance from public lighting columns, space for future crown and root growth, etc.

-Details of the Tree Planting Programme for Spring 2020 are set out in the links below.
+Details of the Tree Planting Programme for Winter 2022/2023 are set out in the links below.